GrossfieldLab/loos/INSTALL.md

 ### Documentation

-However, if you clone LOOS from GitHub, you will need to either:
+You have 2 options for accessing LOOS documention.

 1. consult the online documentation at http://grossfieldlab.github.io/loos/
+   This is fine if you're not developing new methods for the core library, and if you don't mind needing network access.

 2. build a new copy of the documentation.
 To do so, you will need to install doxygen and graphviz (available in most package managers).

-   doxygen
+Then, run

+   `doxygen`

+   from the top-level LOOS directory, and look for the results by accessing `Docs/html/index.html`

 ======